 Before you allow your child to take flight on wheels, you must be sure they understand the rules.

-- Teach your children proper hand signals (left hand out straight when they want to turn left, or turned up at the elbow in a right angle when they want to turn right.)
+- Teach your children proper hand signals (left hand out straight when they want to turn left, or turned up at the elbow at a right angle when they want to turn right.)

 - Make sure they understand that stop signs and traffic lights apply to them when they’re riding a bike or scooter/skateboard/rollerblades, etc. and that, whenever possible, they should remain on the sidewalk.
-Although it’s expected that adults ride in the road, skirting the curb, the same expectations do not apply to children.
+Although it’s expected that adults ride on the road, skirting the curb, the same expectations do not apply to children.
 No one will complain if they see your child riding his bike on the sidewalk, providing they aren’t posing any danger to others walking along in the shared space.
-This is also a good time to re-iterate your earlier advice to proceed along the sidewalk in the direction of oncoming traffic.
-A* wonderful blog by Wendy Bumgarnder for Very Well, explains the best ways to keep you and your loved ones safe when walking on roadways.
+This is also a good time to re-iterate your earlier advice to proceed along the sidewalk toward oncoming traffic.

 - Make sure your child remembers to wear bright colors and a helmet.
 It’s much harder for drivers to see people dressed in dark colors, especially on gray days or in inclement weather.

-- This is also time to make sure that, in no uncertain terms, is your child EVER to stop to talk to strangers, especially if that stranger is in a car.
-Explain to them that this is NEVER okay and that, if they ever find themselves in a situation when a stranger approaches them, it’s perfectly okay to be rude and walk away.
+- This is also time to make sure that, in no uncertain terms, your child NEVER to stop to talk to strangers, especially if that stranger is in a car.
+Explain to them that this is NEVER OK and that if they ever find themselves in a situation when a stranger approaches them, it’s perfectly OK to be rude and walk away.
 It’s also necessary to teach your children not to fear being embarrassed by screaming and making a general ruckus if they feel they’re in danger.
 For guidance on teaching your child to stay safe from predators, check out this piece from the Huffington Post.

-- Make sure your child knows that if they are approached by a dangerous stranger, they should remain as visible as possible in a highly trafficked or populated area.
+- Ensure your child knows that if a dangerous stranger approaches them, they should remain as visible as possible in a highly trafficked or populated area.
 Assure your child that they will never be punished or reprimanded for not responding politely to a stranger that makes them feel unsafe.

-- Spend time role-playing possible scenarios with your child to make sure that they’ll be as confident as possible if they ever find themselves in this situation.
+- Spend time role-playing possible scenarios with your child to ensure they’ll be as confident as possible if they ever find themselves in this situation.

-Children must also learn that safety rules apply to them when they’re riding in cars and other vehicles.:
+Children must also learn that safety rules apply when riding in cars and other vehicles.:

-- Also, in an ideal world, it’s also a good idea to avoid drinking and eating in moving vehicles to avoid any possible choking hazards that can happen if a car must make an abrupt stop or travels over a large bump or other such terrains.
+- In an ideal world, it’s also a good idea to avoid drinking and eating in moving vehicles to avoid choking hazards that can happen if a car must make an abrupt stop or travels over a large bump or other such terrains.
 Again, this is the ideal.
-I’m a parent, too, which means that at the same time you were shaking your head saying “Yeah, right!”
-I was laughing at my own advice.
+I’m a parent, too, which means that at the same time, you were shaking your head saying, “Yeah, right!”
+I was laughing at my advice.
 It’s nice to dream.